GIA Certified Diamonds: What are They?

 A GIA diamond report is a wonderful thing.
 GIA's reports not only tell you all you would ever want to know about a diamond but also make sure that what it tells you is as accurate as it can be.
 If my time at GIA has taught me anything at all, it would be that GIA really really cares about its standards.

 However, the only drawback is that GIA throws everything at you all at once.
 With five types of reports for colorless diamonds alone, and each report containing as many as seven parts, it can be overwhelming.

 If they make perfect sense to you, then congrats, you are either a gemologist or a natural at this.
 If it is too much, fear not!
 This guide is here to help you break it down piece by piece and be an expert in no time!

 What is a Diamond Origin Report from GIA

 The best way to start is to break down the report with the most parts: The Diamond Origin Report.

-You can break down all GIA Reports into three large sections.
+You can break down all GIA Certified reports into three large sections.
 Panel 1 is the basic stats of a diamond.
 Panel 2 is the details about proportions and clarity characteristics.
 Panel 3 is a summary of GIA's standards (*they love their standards).

 Section 1 contains the report date, report number, the cut of the diamond, and the measurements of the diamond.